MolisseLeitao/academic-leitao/content/authors/admin/_index.md

 ---
 I'm a mathematician currently doing my Master's thesis at [ISI Foundation](https://www.isi.it/en/home) under the supervision of [Giovanni Petri](https://lordgrilo.github.io/).
 My work focuses mainly on the Topology of spaces in learning systems.

-Ocasionally I stumble upon interesting nuggets of information that unfortunately have no space in my thesis; hence one of the reasons for this page.
+Ocasionally I stumble upon interesting nuggets of information that unfortunately have no space in my thesis; hence this site.